LatticeX-Foundation/Rosetta/doc/API_DOC.md

 #### `MpcSaveV2(prefix, tensor_names, shape_and_slices, tensors, name=None)`

   This is the underlying Operation to save tensors in V2 checkpoint format.
-In native TensorFlow, its corresponding operation, `save_v2`,  which has the identical interface signature, is also wrapped by the `tf.train.Saver()` interface, rather than being called directly.  **Unlike the native `Saver`, this `MpcOp` can save the plaintext tensors in files only in specific parties by configuration.** In Rosetta, by default, you have no need to use this `MpcOp` neither, becasue our `Static Pass` functionality (see its definition in [glossary](GLOSSARY.md)) can help you perform the correct replacement intrinsically.
+In native TensorFlow, its corresponding operation, `save_v2`,  which has the identical interface signature, is also wrapped by the `tf.train.Saver()` interface, rather than being called directly.  **Unlike the native `Saver`, this `MpcOp` can save the plaintext tensors in files only in specific parties by configuration.** In Rosetta, by default, you have no need to use this `MpcOp` neither, because our `Static Pass` functionality (see its definition in [glossary](GLOSSARY.md)) can help you perform the correct replacement intrinsically.

   The configurational option in `Rosetta v0.1.0` is the `SAVER_MODE` keyword in `CONFIG.json`.
 Its  value os parsed as a 3-bit Flag for $[P2\ P1 \ P0]$, so it can be one of the following: